semaphoreci/docs/docs/account-management/connecting-github-and-semaphore.md

 **To give access to more repositories, follow these steps:**

-1. Click on "Give access to more repositories".
+1. Click on **Give access to more repositories**.
 2. Select the GitHub account/organization for which you want to install the app.
-3. Select "All repositories" or pick individual repositories that you want to give access to.
+3. Select **All repositories** or pick individual repositories that you want to give access to.
 4. You will be returned to the repository list in Semaphore and the selected repositories should appear.

 You can always edit and update access permissions for each installed GitHub App.